N90K/TNBase/Docs/FixesAndChanges.md

 ** Discontinue week numbers but use Saturday dates or other way of identifying weeks ** Browse Form - Freeze column on the edit form.

-Download TNBase at: www.acdale.plus.com/TNBase/
+Download TNBase at: www.acdale.plus.com/TNBase/  Note: TNBase requires Windows 7 or higher and .NET v4.5 or higher

-Chris D. 12/08/2018
+Chris D. 29/01/2019